 The Greater Round Rock Community Foundation formed ChangeMakers based on a successful national model.
 ChangeMakers is a youth civic engagement, leadership, and grant-making program.
 The intention is to address the needs and concerns of Round Rock’s youth from a youth perspective.
 Each year, ChangeMakers will make grants to programs focused on the youth of Round Rock.
-Grants recommended by the ChangeMakers are funded by generous contributions from community supporters such as Wells Fargo Bank, who is funding the program for the third year at a $10,000 level.
+Grants recommended by the ChangeMakers are funded by generous contributions from community supporters such as Wells Fargo Bank, who is funding the program for the twelfth year at a $10,000 level.

 Grants are made to programs addressing issues affecting youth, including but not limited to health and human services, cultural, recreational, and educational activities